UK Tel : 01405 862917

 Before embarking on a trek/activity holiday to high altitude it is important that you familiarise yourself with the signs and symptoms of Acute Mountain Sickness (AMS) and that you report any illness to your guide straight away.
 Only one drug is currently known to have a useful role in preventing AMS and to be safe for this purpose: acetazolamide (Diamox).
-We recommend that you carry Diamox in your first aid kit for high altitude holidays (above 3000m).
-Diamox can only be obtained from a medical professional on prescription and it is important that you first consult your own doctor so that you know there are no contra indications with other medicines you may be taking and that you do not have an allergy to acetazolamide.
-On trek, the decision whether or not and when, you should take Diamox , will rest solely with you.
-If you intend to take Diamox, you must familiarise yourself with the appropriate dosage and procedures prior to travel.
+It is a condition of booking that you carry Diamox in your first aid kit for high altitude holidays (above 2500m).
+For more see our About Altitude information.
+NHS UK Altitude Advice

 Respect your support team & the local culture

 It should go without saying really that respecting the customs and culture of wherever you travel is an absolute.
 Particularly on trekking holidays you may be walking into regions that rarely see foreigners.
 In all instances we would implore you to act both responsibly and respectfully towards the local inhabitants.
 In fact to do so is often the 'gateway' to those ad hoc cultural encounters many hope for.
 Often the locals are far too polite to show their disdain when foreigners behave (or dress) inappropriately.
-There are many great guide books about Nepal & Bhutan (Insight Guides etc) that provide detailed information on the culture and customs of Nepal & Bhutan, as well as what not to do!
-Most likely you'll be treating yourself to a copy of a Nepal guide book, but if not, please do so.
+There are many great guide books about Nepal & Bhutan that provide detailed information on the culture and customs of Nepal & Bhutan, as well as what not to do!
 Acting responsibly and respectfully will help you get even more out of your holiday and if in doubt, just ask your guide for guidance, and just because you've seen some idiot from another party not travelling with Rural Heritage Journeys behaving in a manner contrary to the culture and what your guide books says doesn't make it OK to follow suit.
-Quite often your support team members will hail from remote village of the Himalaya too.
-So, please afford them the same sensitivity.

 Not all of us enjoy perfect health and may already have some kind of medical condition.
 Please consider whether you or any of your party have a pre-existing medical condition and if so, consult your/their doctor for further advice as to the suitability of the itinerary, especially if it involves higher altitudes.
 Please also let us know and have a chat with us if you or any of your party has a known medical condition before booking your holiday.